How to Win With Esports Fans

 However, there’s a delicate balance that needs to be struck when reaching this demographic.
 This fan base doesn’t want brands forcing their way into a pastime they love, fearing Esports will “sell out” or become too commercial and lose the love of gaming that made it special to them.

 To win with this base, brands should be fans first, like they were, before trying to sell their product.
 This native advertising approach is best: do the homework to deeply understand the audience.
 Pick up a controller and log some a few sessions truly appreciate the appeal.
-Or if you can’t be ‘em, hire ‘em: add a gamer or two to inform a sound strategy.
+Or if you can’t beat ‘em, hire ‘em: add a gamer or two to inform a sound strategy.

 There are a number of marketing channels to reach the gaming crowd that must be chosen carefully.
 Outlets like Twitch, Live Events, Facebook and YouTube are popular with the Esports crowd.
 In 2016, Twitch, a streaming service for watching people play video games live, pulled in 2.2 million unique streamers with 292 billion minutes watched.
 This is where an expertise in Esports and gaming is important: partnering with someone who lives and breathes this world gives a brand a better opportunity to reach and connect with the audience.